 Generally, if a place is open to tourists, I assume that it’s something the people in that religion and that space have given careful consideration to, and choose to do, for a variety of reasons.

-Those might be spiritual reasons (a particular religious reason for openess), or more generally about sharing their faith or practices with others, or the fact that tourist money helps keep the roof from not leaking.
+Those might be spiritual reasons (a particular religious reason for openness), or more generally about sharing their faith or practices with others, or the fact that tourist money helps keep the roof from not leaking.
 Most places it’s likely a combination.

-2) Does my visit disrupt use of the site for its intended religious community?
+2) Does my visit disrupt use of the site

 Is the way in which I am being a tourist/not a member of that religion interfering with the practice of the religion by the people who practice it?